Bira/octopus-carnival/_drafts/dfrpg-adventurers-druid.md

 ## Spells

 Druids start with 20 druidic spells.
 Druidic spellcasting works similarly to the clerical version.
-There's a druid-exclusive spell list where the only prerequisites are a minimum level of Power Investiture (Druidic).
+There's a druid-specific spell list where the only prerequisites are a minimum level of Power Investiture (Druidic).
 Spells cost FP, and druids get exclusive access to a lot of animal-, plant- and weather-affecting spells.
 When a spell also exists in other power sources,